rlskoeser/dhqwords/content/vol/17/3/000719/index.en.md

 The heat map analysis revealed no structural differences between the compositions illustrating the canticles in either MS Holkham Misc.
 48 or MS Yates Thompson 36 (Figure 4, Figure 5).
 From the visualizations, the spread of figures is relatively similar, as are the centralized regions of focus.
 While some variation persists — due in part to Dante the Pilgrim's dynamic environment — a single compositional paradigm of linear organization prevails.
 No hierarchy of form emerges, as all figures appear equal.

 {{< figure src="resources/figure04.png" caption="Density maps of the figures throughout each canticle for MS Holkham Misc.
-48. Darker red indicates greater figural density." alt=""  >}}
+48. Darker red indicates greater figural density." alt="Figure heatmaps of _Inferno_ , _Purgatorio_ , and _Paradiso_ for MS Holkham Misc.
+48 showing how there is little compositional change across the series."  >}}

 {{< figure src="resources/figure05.png" caption="Density maps of the figures throughout each canticle for Yates Thompson MS 36.
-Darker red indicates great figure density." alt=""  >}}
+Darker red indicates great figure density." alt="Figure heatmaps of _Inferno_ , _Purgatorio_ , and _Paradiso_ for Yates Thompson MS 36 showing how there is little compositional change across the series."  >}}

 Analysis of the heat maps of Botticelli's  _Inferno_ ,  _Purgatorio_ , and  _Paradiso_  illustrations, in contrast, expose how each canticle adheres to a distinct mode of representation (Figure 6).
 Take for example the  _Inferno_  compositions: the figures are spread across the page, with many banished to the fringes — a fitting locale for those souls who in life strayed from the righteous path.
 Returning to Botticelli's  _Inferno XXXIII_ , we find figures are juxtaposed without subordination; no social hierarchy or formal relationships arise from the diffuse chaos (Figure 1).
 Sinners are literally hewn in two at the edges of the parchment.
 The viewer's eye, desperate for an aesthetic focus, wanders across the page.
 The  _Purgatorio_  heatmap, meanwhile, reveals an underlying centripetal organization that is consistent with the introduction of compositional principles visible within  _Purgatorio XIII_  (Figure 2).
 No longer are figures clustered near the edges in isolation and distress.
 Instead, the central locations become the most prominent, radiating balance and harmony.
 And finally, the  _Paradiso_  heatmap illustrates the reduction of chaotic structure to a simple unity, as seen in  _Paradiso IX_  (Figure 3).
 Dante and Beatrice float untethered through the ocean of parchment as if engaged in a cosmic waltz; unconcerned with earthly troubles, they ascend towards the Empyrean.

 {{< figure src="resources/figure06.png" caption="Density maps of the figures throughout each canticle for Botticelli's _Commedia_ drawings.
-Darker red indicates great figure density." alt=""  >}}
+Darker red indicates great figure density." alt="Figure heatmaps of _Inferno_ , _Purgatorio_ , and _Paradiso_ for Botticelli's _Commedia_ showing how his compositions simplify throughout the series."  >}}